Cut the Cord, but Keep Your Soccer

 Supported Devices include: iPhone, Android, Roku, and Amazon Fire TV.

-Sign up for free at Fubo.TV to start your free 24-hour pass and catch the return of the German Bundesliga as VfL Wolfsburg host Bayern Munich today.
-It is $6.99 thereafter for unlimited viewing.
+Sign up for free at Fubo.TV’s 7-day Free Trial to catch the return of the German Bundesliga as VfL Wolfsburg host Bayern Munich today.

 Perhaps the most comprehensive and cost effective cord cutting options for soccer fans is the service Klowd TV.
 Klowd TV is essentially the Spanish Language cousin of Sling TV with a fantastic twist.
 Instead of paying for a default package, Klowd TV offers you low-cost $3 packages that you can pick and choose.